josarajar/vsemnist-htr/README.md

 For trying the code, you can execute the following command:

-python  main.py --mode test --arch Basic_CNN --model ./models/pretrained/cnn_v1 --executionid my_experiment`
+python  main.py --mode test --arch Basic_CNN --model ./models/pretrained/cnn_v1 --executionid my_experiment

+The previous command will test the Basic_CNN model saved in models/pretrained.
+If it is the first time you use the code, the SEMNIST database will be created.

+To execute the code, you can build a conda environment using the .yml file in the repository.
+In this file you can find all the dependencies.